Malaika Griffin: Trial

 Griffin's trial began on February 27, 2006.
-During the trial, the jury read excerpts from her diary which describe her bigotry.
+During the trial, the jury read excerpts from her diary which describe her racism.
 One of her entries reads: "I am so sick of looking at white people!!
 I am so goddamn tired of them!!
 I wish I could kill those no good faggot, pedophilic, rapists, thieves & make it painful, (very)."
 Prosecutors also entered into evidence the weapons found in Griffin's apartment after she fled.
 Griffin decided to testify in her own defense at the trial.
 She claimed to have acted in perceived self-defense after Horsley threatened her and then reached into his truck for a weapon, and said her diary was about a play that she was writing.
 After a one-week-long trial and seven hours of jury deliberations, Griffin was convicted on all counts.
 Under Colorado law, a first-degree murder conviction results in an automatic sentence of life in prison without parole.